sahithyandev/s2/src/content/docs/theory-of-electricity/11-transient-analysis.md

 These two representations are mathematically related through transforms:
 - Fourier transform is used to convert from time domain to frequency domain for periodic and some non-periodic signals
 - Laplace transform is considered more general and a wider range of signals, including those with transient components, can be handled by it

-In circuit analysis, a switch between these domains is often made by engineers depending on which provides the clearer insight for a particular problem.

 :::note